kcmayer4/task/Readme.md

 3. Control: More control over report contents and reports structures

 Set up GitHub Pages for the display of reports:
-1. Continuity: Every new runs results are deployed on https://kcmayer4.github.io/task/
+1. Continuity: Every new runs results are deployed to GitHub pages automatically
 2. Accessibility: Available to everyone who has the link
 3. Overview: No need for sending "spam mails" to stakeholders with every run
 4. Cons: Only works for public repos and GitHub enterprise subscription accounts.